For professional voice users

 Van Lawrence Award 2016

-The criteria to submit a paper for this prestigious award are now available to download below.
+The deadline to submit a paper for this prestigious award has now passed.
 The presentation of papers will take place during the BVA Research study day on Saturday 24th September, 2016.
-Further information about the study day will be available shortly.
-Download Van Lawrence Award 'call for papers'
+Find out more about this event